 Tyler Owens Bio

-Tyler Owens is an American professional football safety and special teamer currently playing for the Washington Commanders in the National Football League (NFL).
-Born on May 12, 2001, in Plano, Texas, Owens developed his football career through college programs at the University of Texas and Texas Tech University before entering the NFL as an undrafted free agent in 2024.
+Tyler Owens is an American professional football safety and special teamer for the Washington Commanders of the National Football League (NFL).
+Born on May 12, 2001, in Plano, Texas, he played college football at the University of Texas and Texas Tech before signing as an undrafted free agent in 2024.
+Standing 6 ft 2 in and listed at 213 lb, Owens is recognized for his elite athleticism at the safety position and his standout special teams play.

 Early Life and Background